Adrienne Juarascio, PhD

 Juarascio’s work focuses on identifying new and more effective treatment approaches for eating disorders.
 In particular, her work focuses on the identification of factors that maintain eating pathology (e.g. impulsivity, emotion dysregulation, altered reward responsivity) that are inadequately targeted in existing treatment approaches and the development of novel treatment approaches that can better target these maintenance factors.

-Adrienne Juarascio, PhD, is an assistant professor in the Department of Psychology and a licensed clinical psychologist.
-She also serves as the Director of Practicum Training for the Department of Psychology and the Director of Training for the WELL Center.
+Adrienne Juarascio, PhD, is an assistant professor in the Department of Psychological and Brain Sciences and a licensed clinical psychologist.
+She also serves as the Director of Practicum Training for the Department of Psychological and Brain Sciences and the Director of Training for the WELL Center.

 Adrienne’s line of research is focused on the development of innovative treatments for eating disorders with two particular areas of emphasis: